 Vice President for finances

 Charleen Salmon was born in Manila but grew up in Calgary, Alberta, Canada.
-She is a first year GEMS student at the University of Limerick and has recently been elected as our Secetary General for 2017/18.
+She is a first year GEMS student at the University of Limerick and has recently been re-elected as our Secretary General for 2018/19.

 Charleen completed her Master of Science in Epidemiology in 2017 and was the secretary for the Community Health Sciences Student Executive (CHSSE) Committee at the University of Calgary for the past 2 years.